 Create an account to unlock power-ups, track stats & compete

-The concept is elegant in its simplicity.
-A secret word is chosen at random from a curated dictionary.
-You enter your guesses one at a time, and after each guess, every letter tile changes color to give you feedback.
+The mechanics are the ones you already know.
+A secret word is chosen at random from a curated dictionary, you enter guesses one at a time, and each tile changes colour to give you feedback.
 Green means the letter is correct and in the right position.
-Yellow means the letter exists in the word but belongs in a different spot.
-Gray means the letter isn't in the word at all.
+Yellow means the letter is in the word but in a different spot.
+Gray means the letter is not in the word at all.

 Getting started takes less than 5 seconds — no account required.
 Here's the complete guide: